jaAndy/testllama/README.md

 #### Continual pretraining with specific domain

-We incorporated 3 different kinds of corpus during this pretraining, slimpajama (which is the same as the first phase), Code&Math (starcoder and proof pile), and Chinese (Skypile).
+We incorporated 3 different kinds of corpus during this pretraining, slimpajama (which is the same as the first phase), Math&Code (starcoder and proof pile), and Chinese (Skypile).
 This approach allowed us to develop three variant models with specialized capabilities.

 At the begining ~6B tokens in this stage, we linearly increased the sampling proportion for the domain-specific corpus (excluding Slimpajama, as it remained unchanged compared with stage 1).
 This warmup sampling increasing strategy was designed to gradually adjust the distribution of the pretraining data, ensuring a more stable training process.
 After this sampling increasing stage, we continued pretraining the model with stable sampling strategy until reaching ~1.85T tokens.